swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 If you haven't already, start by downloading the project.
 The only files you really need are `license_dialog.gd` (the script file) and `license_dialog.tscn` (the scene file for the `LicenseDialog` node) from the root folder.
-Because the Godot Unofficial License Dialog is public domain software, it is not necessary to download `COPYRIGHT.txt` or the `UNLICENSE` file, and the rest of the files in the root folder are either documentation or part of the sample project.
+Despite the Godot Unofficial License Dialog being public domain software, you may need to retain attribution and licensing notices in some jurisdictions, so you may want to download the `COPYRIGHT.txt` file as well.

 Drop the files into your Godot Engine project folder.
 Although you can place them in any folder you wish, I recommend placing them in the same folder to